Food Allergy Hero – Jason Harmon, MD

 ALLERGY FREE TABLE: How do you feel the guidelines and legislation will help Americans and especially children with food allergies?

-JOHN M. JAMES, MD: First, these types of state, regional and national guidelines help to raise the general public’s awareness of the importance of food allergies.
+JASON: First, these types of state, regional and national guidelines help to raise the general publics awareness of the importance of food allergies.
 Second, these guidelines and legislation provide much needed education for patients with food allergy, their families, their healthcare providers, schools and the general public regarding the prevalence of food allergy, the appropriate diagnosis and management of food allergy, available treatments including emergency treatment measures and the natural history of specific food allergies.
 Finally, these measures help to standardize the approach to the recognition, diagnosis and treatment of food allergies, which has been lacking in the past.

-ALLERGY FREE TABLE: Thank you Dr. James; we appreciate you taking time for this interview and all you have done to help those with food allergies.
+ALLERGY FREE TABLE: Thank you Dr. Jason; we appreciate you taking time for this interview and all you have done to help those with food allergies.